loader image

 Sara Vitali

-I am currently working on my PhD thesis about studying the structure and evolution of the Milky Way and its satellites.
+I recently graduated with a PhD at the IEA in June 2025.
+My research revolves around studying the structure and evolution of the Milky Way and its satellites.
 Specifically, I am interested in characterizing the chemical evolution of the Sagittarius Dwarf Spheroidal Galaxy.

 My main project focuses on studying the chemical evolution of the Sagittarius dwarf spheroidal galaxy.
 Using spectroscopic analysis, I aim to investigate its stellar populations to trace their history and examine the role of interactions with the Milky Way.
 Additionally, I utilize stellar spectroscopy and chemical abundance analysis to study Galactic stellar populations, aiming to understand their history and evolution through techniques such as chemical clocks and age calibration methods.